Admissions, Registration, & Records

 - Tier 3-Roughly equivalent to DMA 10-80 reflected by a P3 grade

 Students returning within the last year must see an advisor to determine their English and Math requirements.
-Returning students who have not been enrolled for a period of a year or more must submit a new application for admission and may need to update residency classification through RDS.
+Returning students who have not been enrolled for a period of a year or more must submit a new application for admission and update residency classification through RDS.
 Returning students must see an advisor to determine their English and Math requirements.

 To Top of Page